What traits does a person have? Description of people's character: individual qualities and examples

 What characterizes a person?

-• Workaholism: Able to work long hours.
+• Workaholism: capable of working long hours.

 • Organizer: able to organize the work process and any holiday.